corinnedaigle3/README/README.md

 <br>
 CubeBehaviourEditor–

-•	Handles the size of cubes, selection of cubes, and button for cubes
+-	Handles the size of cubes, selection of cubes, and the button for cubes

 <br>SphereBehaviourEditor–

-•	Handles the size of spheres, selection of spheres, and button for spheres
+-	Handles the size of spheres, selection of spheres, and the button for spheres

 <br>CubeBehaviour–

-•	Holds the variable for the size of cubes
+-	Holds the variable for the size of cubes

 <br>SphereBehaviour–

-•	Holds the variable for the size of spheres
+-	Holds the variable for the size of spheres

 <br><br>
 ### Coding2_Lab3: ###